 What is a Cup and Handle pattern?

-• This drop, or “handle” is meant to signal a buying opportunity.
-When this part of the price formation is over, the stock may reverse the course and reach new highs.
+• The handle is meant to signal a buying opportunity.
+When this part of the price formation is over, the stock may reverse the course and resume the prior uptrend.

 Parts of a Cup and Handle pattern:

 The cup and handle chart has 3 main components:

 1. Prior Trend: The cup and handle pattern is a bullish continuation pattern, hence the prior trend should be an uptrend.